wework/ray/README.md

 ## Ownership

-This repository is maintained by Demand Generation of Growth Tech at WeWork.
+This repository is maintained by the Consumer Web team of Product Engineering at WeWork.

 Reach out to the team at [ray@wework.com](mailto:ray@wework.com) for questions or concerns.